Dorothy Reitman

-Dorothy Reitman, CM (born 1932) is a Canadian philanthropist and activist who served as first female president of the Canadian Jewish Congress (CJC) from 1986 to 1989.
+Dorothy Reitman, CM (born 1932) is a Canadian philanthropist and activist who served as the first female president of the Canadian Jewish Congress (CJC) from the year 1986 to 1989.

 Early life

 Reitman's parents emigrated from Odessa in her infancy.
 She attended McGill University and in 1952, married Cyril Reitman of the Reitmans retailing family; She was widowed in 2014.

 In 1958, her infant son, Joel, was kidnapped by his nanny who held him for $10,000 ransom resulting in the Reitmans going on the radio pleading for his return.
 Joel Reitman was found unharmed and the nanny was captured and sentenced to seven years in prison.

 Philanthropic and advocacy work

 She took up a number of philanthropic and social causes and was a founding member of the Portage Program for Drug Dependency, served on the board of the Match International Centre, and through the organization worked on a program to help women in Kenya, the Council of Canadian Unity, and Auberge Shalom for Battered Women.
 She also helped establish Kosher Meals on Wheels in Montreal.

 Among the chairmanships she has held are the honorary chair of the McGill University Centre for Research and Teaching for Women, co-chair of the Canadian Conference of Christians and Jews, chair of the Commonwealth Jewish Foundation of Canada, vice-president of the Commonwealth Jewish Council, and trustee of the Commonwealth Jewish Trust.
-She also served as president of the National Council of Jewish Women of Canada from 1975–1977 and participated in the United Nations' World Conference on Women, 1985 at Nairobi as a World Jewish Congress delegate.
+She also served as president of the National Council of Jewish Women of Canada from 1975 to 1977 and participated in the United Nations' World Conference on Women, 1985 at Nairobi as a World Jewish Congress delegate.

 The Cyril and Dorothy, Joel and Jill Reitman Alzheimer Support Centre at Mount Sinai Hospital in Toronto is named after her and her family's charitable support.
 Her family makes charitable donations through The Cyril & Dorothy, Joel & Jill Reitman Family Foundation.